What is working capital? Include Working Capital In A Purchase Price

 When a buyer values a target company, the buyer’s valuation is based on the target company’s financial condition on a specific date.
 In most instances, several months pass between that initial valuation date and the closing date, when the buyer acquires the target company.
-Purchase price adjustments need to be negotiated to reflect changes in the target company’s financial condition between those two dates.
+Purchase price adjustments, including working capital adjustments, need to be negotiated to reflect changes in the target company’s financial condition between those two dates.

-According to the American Bar Association’s 2011 Private Target Mergers & Acquisitions Deal Points Study, 82% of private company acquisitions in 2010 included purchase price adjustments.
+According to the American Bar Association’s Recent Private Target Mergers & Acquisitions Deal Points Study, 82% of private company acquisitions in the last year included purchase price adjustments.

 The most common type of purchase price adjustment is a working capital adjustment.
 The target company’s working capital is constantly fluctuating.
 Working capital adjustments safeguard the buyer’s investment by discouraging the seller from decreasing the target company’s working capital before the closing.
 Working capital adjustments can also protect the seller by ensuring that the buyer does not receive a windfall if working capital increases between the buyer’s initial valuation date and the closing date.